Removing Student Loans From Your Credit ReportOctober 28, 2022

-Private lenders don’t offer rehabilitation, and while you can technically refinance the loans with a different lender, you may have a hard time qualifying with a defaulted account on your credit report.
+Private lenders don’t offer rehabilitation.
+While you can technically refinance the loans with a different lender, you may have difficulty qualifying with a defaulted account on your credit report.

 How Long Will Student Loans Stay on a Credit Report?

-As a result, it’s crucial that you make your payments on time because missing payments can damage your credit for years and make it challenging to get approved for financing in the future.
+As a result, you must make your payments on time because missing payments can damage your credit for years and make it challenging to get approved for financing in the future.

-How to Dispute Student Loans on Your Credit Report
+How to Dispute Student Loans from Your Credit Report

 If you want to start with your loan servicer or lender, here’s how to dispute delinquent student loans or loans in default:

-- Gather supporting documentation: Before you send your letter, gather some documentation to support your claim.
-This can include bank statements or emails from the servicer showing you made on-time payments or any other reason why you believe the delinquency or default notation was made in error.
+- Gather supporting documentation.
+Before you send your letter, gather some documentation to support your claim.
+This can include bank statements or emails from the servicer showing you made on-time payments or any other reason you believe the delinquency or default notation was made in error.

-If you’re having a hard time dealing with your loan servicer or you’d simply rather not deal with them, you can also file a dispute directly with the credit reporting agencies.
-You can typically do this online, but still, make sure you provide supporting documentation for your claim.
+If you’re having a hard time dealing with your loan servicer or would rather not deal with them, you can also file a dispute directly with the credit reporting agencies.
+You can typically do this online, but ensure you provide supporting documentation for your claim.

 The credit bureaus can take up to 30 days to investigate your dispute and will contact your creditor to handle this process on your behalf.
 If they rule in your favor, the negative item will be removed.